QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

 Let's finish this section by investigating what happens when we change the volatility term $\sigma_r$ in financial returns.

-Firstly, using jax, we have
+Firstly, using JAX, we have

 ```{code-cell} ipython3
 %%time